zoom/meetingsdk-web-sample/README.md

 ```
 ZoomMtg.init({
 ...
-isSupportChat: true, // default, and it also require account's sharing setting enabled.
+isSupportChat: true, // default, also requires that you enable the account's sharing setting.
 ...
 })
 ```

 ## Webinar notice
-If you want to join webinar you will need to add your email to the userEmail property within the join method and set the role to 0 within the meetingConfig function.
+If you want to join a webinar you must add your email to the userEmail property within the join method and set the role to 0 within the meetingConfig function.

 ```
 ZoomMtg.join({